 Mt.
 Washington, according to The Climbing Bible -- John Summerson’s The Complete Guide to Climbing (by Bike) -- is “the most difficult hill climb race in the U.S. and perhaps the world,” and “the annual hill climb race up its slopes is perhaps the most brutal on earth” (Summerson 249, 62).
-See full quote, below.
+For more on what Summerson has to say about this race and climb, see his full quote, below.

 Mt.
 Washington on a non-bike day (i.e., the other 363 days).